Skip to content

 The worker container spawns advanced validator containers (EnergyPlus, FMU, etc.) via the Docker socket.
 This requires:

-1. Docker socket mounted — Already configured in the compose files
+1. Docker socket mounted in the worker service — Already configured in the production compose file

 2. Correct volume names — The compose files assume COMPOSE_PROJECT_NAME=validibot